 Air Pollution Meter

-Presented here is a IoT enabled air pollution meter to monitor air quality on your smartphone using Blynk application and Arduino board.
+Presented here is an IoT enabled air pollution meter to monitor air quality on your smartphone using Blynk application and Arduino board.
 Blynk is an Internet of Things (IoT) platform to control Arduino, Raspberry Pi and the like over the Internet.
-In this project Blynk provides a digital dashboard on your smartphone that displays real-time air quality readings for the immediate surroundings.
+In this project, Blynk provides a digital dashboard on your smartphone that displays real-time air quality readings for the immediate surroundings.

 This IoT Project is available at: Air pollution meter